sboerwinkle/conquerent/README.md

 -   `/callhash` - All clients will print a short hash of the game state, good for checking consistency.
 -   `/host` - Marks yourself as host, and clears anyone else who was previously host. "host" just means you automatically /sync to new players.
 -   `/dehost` - Marks yourself as *not* host; no effect if you weren't host.
--   `/team [team]...` - Changes which teams you can control the units of.
-You can specify multiple, but this doesn't "ally" those teams so far as the units are aware.
-Numbering starts from 0.
-This is also reset by `/seats`, which just assigns single teams to the players, in order.
 -   `/sync [name]...` - Sends the current log as you know it to the named players, who will replay it.
 You usually won't need to do this manually so long as someone is `/host`.
 Some notes here:
     - If the new named players aren't starting from a fresh load, this will throw them off
     - There's some weirdness under the hood to support this; it should be pretty robust, but if you try to `/sync` while there's already a `/sync` going on, you'll probably have a bad time.